-Discover the full insider trade history of Novartis AG, a listed issuer based in Switzerland.
-Shares are listed on CH CH, under the supervision of SIX SER.
-Operating in the Healthcare & Pharma sector, Novartis AG has logged 62 public disclosures.
-The latest transaction was reported on 18 May 2026 (Sale).
+Track the Novartis AG stock price and the full insider trade history of the company, a publicly traded company based in Switzerland.
+Shares trade on CH CH, under the supervision of SIX SER.
+Operating in the Healthcare & Pharma sector, Novartis AG has logged 62 reports.
+The latest transaction was disclosed on 18 May 2026 (Sale).
 Among the most active insiders: Anonymous (Executive member of the board of directors / member of senior management).
-The full history is accessible without an account.
+Every trade is openly available.

 25 of 62 declarations